Center on Democracy, Development and the Rule of Law is housed in the Freeman Spogli Institute for International Studies

-The Ukrainian Emerging Leaders Program (UELP) is a 10-month academic training fellowship hosted at Stanford University.
-The program was founded in 2016 at the Center on Democracy, Development, and the Rule of Law at Stanford’s Freeman Spogli Institute as an initiative to address development challenges in Ukraine and across the broader region.
+The Ukrainian Emerging Leaders Program (UELP) was a 10-month academic training fellowship hosted at Stanford University.
+The program was founded in 2016 by the Center on Democracy, Development and the Rule of Law at Stanford’s Freeman Spogli Institute together with Oleksandr and Kateryna Akymenko (Stanford John S. Knight fellows) as an initiative to address development challenges in Ukraine and across the broader region.

-UELP provides a unique opportunity to three mid-career practitioners working actively as policy-makers, legal professionals, entrepreneurs, and leaders of civil society organizations in Ukraine to visit one of the world’s leading research universities for an academic year.
-The objective of the Ukrainian Emerging Leaders Program is to strengthen fellows’ leadership skills and bolster their academic foundation.
-The fellowship is supported by a committee of leading Stanford faculty at the Freeman Spogli Institute for International Studies.
-The program is designed to facilitate capacity building for fellows through faculty mentorship, community engagement, courses, events and site visits to Silicon Valley technology firms.
+UELP provided a unique opportunity to three mid-career practitioners working actively as policy-makers, legal professionals, entrepreneurs, and leaders of civil society organizations in Ukraine to visit one of the world’s leading research universities for an academic year.
+The program was designed to facilitate capacity building for fellows through faculty mentorship, community engagement, courses, events and site visits to Silicon Valley technology firms.

 The Ukrainian Emerging Leaders Program combines academic courses, faculty mentorship and community engagement to support capacity building and leadership development for program participants.